-The presentations listed below are the common ones given by James M Deem, but he can develop a presentation specifically to your goals.
-Keep in mind that he can give four different presentations during a one-day visit.
+The presentations listed below are the common ones that I give, but I can develop a presentation specifically designed to meet your goals.
+Keep in mind that I can give four different presentations during a one-day visit.

-Whether speaking to one class or the entire grade level, he is adept at keeping the attention of his audience.
-He encourages faculty and students to become involved in planning the visit.
-He prefers an hour for each presentation so that he will have time to answer student questions at the end.
+Whether speaking to one class or the entire grade level, I am adept at keeping the attention of my audience.
+I encourage faculty and students to become involved in planning the visit.
+I prefer an hour for each presentation so that I will have time to answer student questions at the end.

 Presentations About Research and Writing